byronwall/byronwall.github.io/_posts/2015-06-09-runndaily-portfolio-page.md

 [**Source on GitHub**](https://github.com/byronwall/runnDAILY)

 The site was built on a LAMP stack although we developed on Windows.
-It's core features were a combination of standard server side DB CRUD and client side interactivity via Javascript, including Google Maps integration.
+It's core features were a combination of standard server side DB CRUD and client side interactivity via JavaScript, including Google Maps integration.

 The server side include included: